-So Rokinon 14-millimeter f 2.8 as if you were actually getting dialed in, you guys understand 14 millimeters it’s wide.
+So Rokinon 14-millimeter f 2.8, as if you were getting dialed in, you guys understand 14 millimeters it’s wide.

 You understand f 2.8, and it’s got a constant.
-It can have a constant aperture as wide as 2.8.
+It can have a continuous aperture as wide as 2.8.

-So here’s some of the interesting stuff about this lens.
+So here’s some of the exciting stuff about this lens.

-So let’s talk about the distortion.
-I’ve read it described as bow tie-shaped; that’s a little weird, right.
+So, let’s talk about the distortion.
+I’ve read it described as bow-tie-shaped; that’s a little weird.

 But if you’re running a current version of Lightroom, with the current Lens Correction profiles in there.

-One click on the profile for Rokinon 14 millimeters takes it away; it’s practically a rectilinear lens at that point.
+One-click on the profile for Rokinon 14 millimeters takes it away; it’s practically a rectilinear lens.

-It is manual focus.
-It will work beautifully on a full-frame camera, and it’s great for those little rooms that just get a sliver up with other lenses.
+It is a manual focus.
+It will work beautifully on a full-frame camera, and it’s great for those little rooms that get a sliver up with other lenses.

-You probably already have something like that; a 24 to 28 millimeter will do fine on huge rooms, but this is what you want for smaller rooms.
+You probably already have something like that; a 24 to 28-millimeter will do fine in huge rooms, but this is what you want for smaller spaces.

-We got to do wide angles tend to be very forgiving, and I focus on sharp pictures.
+We have to do wide angles.
+I tend to be very forgiving, and I focus on sharp pictures.

-They’re really showing off all the features of the room.
+They’re showing off all the features of the room.